 Canals of Amsterdam

-The best way to enjoy Amsterdam's canals is from the water.
-You can rent a paddle boat and explore the canal belt at your own pace.
-If you prefer to take things easier, take a canal cruise where a guide will tell you all about the history of Amsterdam.
+The best way to enjoy the Amsterdam canals is undoubtedly from the water.
+You can rent a pedal boat and explore the canal ring at your own pace, and sporty types can go SUP boarding or canoeing.
+Prefer a more leisurely pace?
+Then sail along on a canal boat while an expert guide tells you all about the history of Amsterdam.

 If water is not really your thing, a walk along the ancient canals is also a great way to spend some time and see the city.
 Many streets offer the necessary (local) shops and there are plenty of authentic bars where you can relax and enjoy a specialty beer.

 If, like many Dutch people, cycling is more your thing, then a trip along the canals is a really fun experience.
 Look out where you are cycling though and be sure not to go too fast – not everyone obeys the traffic rules.

 It doesn't really matter how you see the canals, just make sure you do.
 You won’t be disappointed.